How to Use LLMs to Extract Document Information

 Text Expression Diversity

 Text expression may vary significantly across articles due to diverse themes, writing styles, purposes, and authors' cultural backgrounds.
-Using the same prompt for different articles often yields disparate results, akin to playing "Whack-A-Mole".
+Using the same prompt for different articles often yields disparate results, which again is akin to playing "Whack-A-Mole."
 Covering all expressions exhaustively, especially in large text volumes, is nearly impossible.
 Tailoring prompts for specific articles may lead to over-fitting, necessitating a focus on encompassing general cases and avoiding overly specific descriptions.

 Design of Meta-Model of Ensemble

 Designing a meta-model for Ensemble Stacking presents another challenge.
-Without Ground Truth references, determining which model performs the best for each property when ensemble different LLMs results is very difficult.
+With Ground Truth references, determining which model performs the best for each property when combining different LLM results is easier.
 We've explored a meta-model design based on past evaluation results and LLM-provided confidence, marginally improving $TP\%$ values by approximately $3\%$ - $5\%$.
 Further research may be needed for continued enhancement.

 Data Annotation

 Data annotation for information extraction is notably challenging.
-Annotators, particularly for academic papers, must be professionals or experts to ensure annotation’s accuracy and completeness.
+Annotators must be professionals or experts to ensure annotation's accuracy and completeness, particularly for academic papers.
 Reading articles is time-consuming, especially with thousands of documents.
-Initial annotation efforts began with a few papers, gradually increasing to dozens, and eventually hundreds or thousands as the program developed.
-However, this quantity still falls short of reflecting the overall distribution realistically.
-While programs can alleviate some initial annotation work, manual validation remains necessary, with the required time increasing alongside text volume.
+Initial annotation efforts began with a few papers, gradually increasing to dozens and eventually hundreds or thousands as the program developed.
+However, this quantity still falls short of realistically reflecting the overall distribution.
+While programs can alleviate some initial annotation work, manual validation remains necessary, with the required time increasing alongside the text volume.

 Similar Articles